-- How generalized price information can be made readily accessible and available to patients, providers, purchasers, payers and other relevant stakeholders to inform care decisions. - That the coding for prices can be published simply by using the rate cards between the providers and the payers. - Whether to get to price transparency, patients need to know the contract negotiated rates. - How those involved in the financial transactions to support healthcare delivery should provide the real prices.
+- That the coding for prices can be published simply by using the rate cards between the providers and the payers. - Whether to get to price transparency, patients need to know the contract negotiated rates. - How those involved in the financial transactions to support healthcare delivery should provide the real prices.
 By CPT code or DRGs, bundled and unbundled? - Whether prices included in the definition of EHI should reflect all services and payment information by all parties (including, but not limited to, health care providers, health plans, insurers, contractors, administrators, pharmacy benefit managers (PBMs), pharmacies, group purchasing organizations (GPOs), technology companies, health IT developers, laboratories, medical devices, brokers and other similar market players). - The manner in which contract terms, rebates or other forms of incentive payment or other form of remuneration that is or will be directly attributable to a specific service, patient charge or transaction, to a health care provider, facility, pharmacy, or medical equipment provider for the health care services, drugs, or equipment delivered is logged and communicated.